erikdelange/WiPy-2.0-Temperature-Controlled-Fan/README.md

 The reset button on the UI is useful when a new version of the software has been transferred the WiPy using FTP.
 It allows you to restart the WiPy from a distance - and thus activate the new software - after it has been uploaded.

 ### Python Code
-The fans are controlled by a daemon process (*daemon()*) which measures the temperature of the incoming water regularly and then adjusts the fan speed.
+The fans are controlled by a daemon process (*controller_daemon()*) which measures the temperature of the incoming water regularly and then adjusts the fan speed.
 The parameters for the speed control algorithm are stored in NVRAM so they are retained after a reset.
-A socket server is used to communicate with the UI.
+An [HTTP server](https://github.com/erikdelange/MicroPython-HTTP-Server) is used to communicate with the UI.
 Commands are received from the client via HTTP's query string, and responses from server to client use JSON.
+The code for the HTTP server (and for the [logging](https://github.com/erikdelange/MicroPython-Logging) module) is not part of this repository and must be downloaded separately.

 ### Hardware
 ![circuit.png](https://github.com/erikdelange/WiPy-2.0-Temperature-Controlled-Fan/blob/master/circuit.png)
 The heart of the controller is a WiPy 2.0.
-Attached are two (or at least one) DS18x20 temperature sensors.
+Attached are two (at least one is mandatory) DS18x20 temperature sensors.
 One measures the temperature of the incoming water, the other (optional) one the temperature of the outgoing water.
 Pycom's library *onewire.py* is used to retrieve the readings from these sensors, which are connected to P21.
 The WiPy's PWM API is used to control the speed of PWM controlled computer case fans (I've used Arctic PWM PST fans which have an additional connector to allow daisy chaining of up to 4 fans).
 A daemon process checks the water temperature every 30 seconds and adjusts the fan speed.
-As the WiPy cannot drive a PWM fan directly (3V3 vs 5V) BS170 FETs are used.
+As the WiPy cannot drive a PWM fan directly (3V3 vs 5V) BS170 FETs are used as driver.
 A fan's PWM pin expects an external open collector/drain circuit which can sink 5V.
 Although a BS170 can officially not be opened completely at a 3V3 gate voltage it did work OK for me.
 Because the Arctic documentation specifies only 4 fans can be daisy chained two PWM outputs are used (P22 and P23).

 The actual PCB for this project looks like: